An aphrodisiac for two

-Unlike most aphrodisiac foods, garlic is one that both lovers must eat for its magical properties to manifest powers of romance.
 The reason?
+Well, that’s probably obvious but I’ll explain just in case.
 It’s no mystery of science or magic but one of common sense.
-A whiff of garlic breath is about as arousing as the smell of a zoo on a hot, summer day.
+A whiff of (maybe not so) aphrodisiac garlic breath is about as arousing as the smell of a zoo on a hot, summer day.
 The only antidote is to partake with your lover in the feast of sweet stink.
 This way, you numb your senses to any unappealing odor.

 Ok, maybe you’re one of those picky eaters who tends to shy away from the stronger of culinary smells.
-But if you are, you might want to chew on this: A scientific study proved that the chemical substance creating garlic’s aroma, (the one that lingers in the air and also creates garlic breath), is one of the chemicals present in female sexual secretions.
+But if you are, you might want to chew on this: A scientific study proved that the chemical substance creating aphrodisiac garlic’s aroma, (the one that lingers in the air and also creates garlic breath), is one of the chemicals present in female sexual secretions.

 FREE APHRODISIAC NEWSLETTER